slyval/guidelines/SAP Commerce/restful notes.md

 ###### Sorting
 Like filtering, the actual attributes in the resource being searched should be used to sort.
 The format should be in the format ?sort=\<attribute> & order=ASC/DESC
 ###### Paging
 Paging should be used to limit the package size of the collection returned so as to provide performant implementations.
-The format should be ?page=\<page ni
+The format should be ?page=\<page number> & page_size=\<page size>

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjkwNTI4NSwtNDkyMjM3MDksLTk2Nz
+eyJoaXN0b3J5IjpbNDcwODQyNjg5LC00OTIyMzcwOSwtOTY3OT
-kzMDQ1OSwtMTExNDMxNzE3MSwxNDIxODIxNDU5LDE3MDQ3MjIw
+MwNDU5LC0xMTE0MzE3MTcxLDE0MjE4MjE0NTksMTcwNDcyMjA3
-NzcsMTY3MDUxNjI4NSwtMTI3OTQ5NzIwOSwtNjE5Mzk2MjEsMj
+NywxNjcwNTE2Mjg1LC0xMjc5NDk3MjA5LC02MTkzOTYyMSwyMT
-E0MTU2MTM1OF19
+QxNTYxMzU4XX0=
 -->